 Or you can read it right here...

-Here you will find links to my latest published writing and news of works-in-progress, as well as Little Loquat & Chatty Monkey happenings.
+Here you will find snippets of my life, links to my latest published writing and news of works-in-progress, as well as Little Loquat & Chatty Monkey happenings.